Bicycle messenger: Food delivery

+As of 2021, there were about 70,000 food delivery workers in New York City.

 The purpose of food delivery apps is to get customers their food as fast as possible; this can lead to exploitation of workers.
 Additionally, delivery staff face dangers such as injuries in traffic, dooring, bicycle theft, and muggings.

 Working conditions

 The conditions of employment of bicycle messengers vary from country to country, city to city, and even company to company.
 Contracts governing the relationship between individual courier and company are subject as much to customary practice, as a local ordinance.
 In some places messengers are independent contractors paid on commission and do not receive benefits such as health insurance.
 In other places, they will be regular employees of the courier company enjoying all the benefits thereof.

 The employment status of the bicycle messengers of one of the UK's biggest same-day courier services, CitySprint, was challenged by the GMB trade union in December 2007.
 The challenge arose after the firm terminated the contract of one of its riders.
 The GMB sought to establish that more than 1,500 CitySprint operatives currently classified as self-employed sub-contractors should be re-classified as employees.

 The job is poorly paid relative to the risk and effort required.
 In 2002, a Harvard Medical School study of injury rates among Boston bicycle messengers determined that the rate of injury requiring time off work among the sample group was more than thirteen times the U.S. average, and more than three times higher than the next highest group, workers in the meat-packing industry.
 Bike messengers have been killed while working in the United States.
 Eight bicycle messengers are known to have been killed while working in London between 1989 and 2003.
 Because payment is made at piece rates, it is hard to get reliable figures for messenger income.
 A study published in 2006 stated that the average daily wage of London bicycle messengers was £65 a day, and that of bicycle messenger in Cardiff was £45.
 The UK legal minimum wage at that time was £5.52 an hour.